|

 But what they experience are the same old pressures of material

-scarcity that have always kept people in line, albeit in
+scarcity that have always kept people in line, albeit in Recognizing that

 that North Americans are suffering real material pressure helps us understand